Islamic University of Indonesia: Jogja International Hospital or Rumah Sakit JIH

 Is one of Waqf Foundation of Universitas Islam Indonesia can present to the public as excellent medical services.
 Related information for patients and business partners can be obtained through the web page of the hospital here.

 Apotek Polifarma

 Provides health facilities for students and surrounding communities.
 Medical services by doctors are provided at certain hours.

 Public Lecture Building

 Is a building that was built for the activities of lectures in large rooms, also for national seminars, and other activities.
 The building is named Prof. Dr. dr. M. Sardjito, MD, MPH, UII Rector between 1963–1970.

 UII Career Center

 Is a unit under Direktorat Pemasaran, Kerja Sama, dan Alumni (DPKA) Field III of Universitas Islam Indonesia.
-UII Career Center established at May 12, 2003 and since 2006 UII Career Center is inaugurated by Minister of Manpower and Transmigration Republic of Indonesia as special job fair of Department of Manpower and Transmigration, Daerah Istimewa Yogyakarta.
+UII Career Center established on May 12, 2003 and since 2006 UII Career Center is inaugurated by Minister of Manpower and Transmigration Republic of Indonesia as special job fair of Department of Manpower and Transmigration, Daerah Istimewa Yogyakarta.